AMBOSELI BABOON PROJECT

 Agonisms

 Agonism data is similar to grooming data.
-The columns are date, actor, actee, and act.
+The columns are date, actor, actee, act, and observer.
 Again, it is important that the headers always be entered completely in lower case.
 The act column has 3 possible entries.
 These are “OS”, “AS”, and “DS”.
 Agonism entry is very similar to grooming entry but in addition you must be aware that it may be hard to distinguish “ds” and “OS”.
-The field team should be using a small “d” in the data recording but sometimes they make errors and use a large “D”.
+The field team should be using a small “d” in the data recording but occasionally they make errors and use a large “D”.
+If you're unsure if an entry is a DS, dS, or OS, please don't guess: ask the data manager/curator or Susan.
 Record “ds” entries as “DS” in your Excel file.
-Dates should be formatted as detailed in the grooming section above.
 Look out for the same issues outlined in the grooming section.
 Always remember to update the corresponding log book when you have finished entering a file.
-Examples of an agonism data sheet and data file are shown below.

 Mount and Consorts

 Mounts and consorts are similar to the two previous types of data entry.
 An important difference is that the mounts and consorts are found on separate pages.
 Both the mounts page and the consorts page for a particular month will get entered into the same file.
 Mounts always get entered first, followed by consorts.
-There are two additional columns in the mounts and consorts data files.
+Unlike the other datasets, there is no observer to record for these, but there are two additional columns to record in the mounts and consorts data files.
 There is a time for mounts (entered as a start time) and a start and end time for consorts.
 When a time has an “(e)” written after it this is an artificial end time.
 We enter the time as is and ignore the “(e)”.
 These times must be entered with a colon, eg: 09:15 or 14:15.
-Additional zeros, such as 09:15:00 are also accepted, it is just important that excel can recognize these as a time, and not just a number.
+Additional zeros, such as 09:15:00 are also accepted, it is just important that Excel can recognize these as a time, and not just a number.
 When entering the act for the mounts, an “E” corresponds to ejaculate seen, while “M” is just a mount.
 All of the consort rows will have a “C” as the act.
 Again, the headers should be entered in all lowercase.
 If there is no start or end time the row can still be entered leaving that field blank.
 When a name is unclear it can be very helpful to look at the other page for the same month.
 If a mount is unclear but there is a consort at the same time on the same day we may be able to deduce who was involved in the mount.
 Dates should be formatted as detailed in the grooming section above.
 Look out for the same issues outlined in the grooming section.
 Always remember to update the corresponding log book when you have finished entering a file.
-Examples of a mount data sheet, a consort data sheet, and the corresponding data file are shown below.

 Wiki content based upon work supported by the National Science Foundation under Grant Nos.
 0323553 and 0323596.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the wiki contributor(s) and do not necessarily reflect the views of the National Science Foundation.